wepay/wepay-android/README.md

 + Merchant payment methods - to be used in apps where merchants collect payments from their customers

 The WePay Android SDK supports the following payment methods:
- - EMV Card Reader: Using an EMV Card Reader, a merchant can accept in-person payments by prosessing a consumer's EMV-enabled chip card.
-Traditional magnetic strip cards can be processed as well.
+ - Card Reader: Using an EMV Card Reader, a merchant can accept in-person payments by prosessing a consumer's EMV-enabled chip card.
+Traditional magnetic stripe cards can be processed as well.
  - Manual Entry (Consumer/Merchant): The Manual Entry payment method lets consumer and merchant apps accept payments by allowing the user to manually enter card info.

 ## Installation